Head & Neck Surgery

 Email: [email protected]

-Primary Interest: Molecular pathology of the inner ear
+Primary Interest: Molecular Pathology of the Inner Ear

 Brief Summary of Project(s):

-Our laboratories offer different opportunities for basic and clinical research in the human inner ear for H&N Residents, Medical Students and undergraduate students.
-This is a short list of different research opportunities:
+Our laboratories offer several opportunities for basic and clinical research in the human inner ear for Head and Neck surgical residents, medical students and undergraduate students.

 2. Cellular and molecular biology of Meniere's disease.
 We have been investigating the effect of Meniere's disease in the vestibular sensory hair cells and supporting cells for several years.
 We are interested in the identification of blood labyrinthine cellular markers in the human inner ear using immunofluorescence and RNAScope techniques.
 We are interested in the identification of ultrastructural alterations in the microvasculature of the human macula utricle obtained from ablative surgery from patients diagnosed with Meniere's disease.
 For this purpose we use state of the art electron microscopic techniques and laser confocal fluorescence microscopy.

-3. The blood Labyrinthine Barrier of patients diagnosed with Meniere’s disease.
+4. The blood Labyrinthine Barrier of patients diagnosed with Meniere’s disease.
 We are extending our studies on the microvasculature using celloidin-embedding sections from temporal bones obtained from patients diagnosed with Meniere's disease.
 We are investigating the neurovascular unit (NVU) in the spiral ganglia neurons from Meniere’s disease patients and to compare with age match normal subjects.

-Zhaozyan Zhang, PhD
+Zhaoyan Zhang, PhD

 Professor-in-Residence